 Can You Floss Too Much & When to Floss

 We all know the importance of properly brushing and flossing our teeth to maintain good oral health and lengthen the lifespan of our teeth.
 After all, no one wants to lose their teeth to decay or periodontal disease (gum disease), so it’s important that brush and floss properly and that you don’t do over-do it by brushing or flossing too much.
-If you have questions about how often to floss your teeth or what the proper flossing method is, please contact a dentist in Denver like our highly skilled general and cosmetic dentist, Dr. Jeff Johnston at Ascent Dental Group, serving Cherry Creek and surrounding areas.
+If you have questions about how often to floss your teeth or what the proper flossing method is, please contact Cherry Creek Dentist, Dr. Jeff Johnston at Ascent Dental Group.

 When to Floss